gvwilson/sensibleadventures/maddy-roo/old.md

 the half-sunken metal sphere she and Dockety had passed.
 They were heading back to the village, she realized.
-The bots were about to attack Rusty Bridge again!
+The bots were about to attack again!

 ## Episode 12: The Way Out

 "Wake up.
 Sindy, wake up!"
-Maddy shook her sister gently, then more firmly.
+She shook her sister gently, then more firmly.

 Sindy grunted and snuffled.
 "Wha?" she mumbled,